The complete guide to the purchase order process

-If you’ve worked in a corporate environment or within the financial or supply industries, you’ll be familiar with purchase orders.
-Whether you deal with them on a daily basis or it’s just a phrase you’ve heard from time to time, how much you might know will vary but there’s still lots to learn about the purchase order process.
+If you have worked in a corporate environment or within the financial or supply industries, you will be familiar with purchase orders.
+Approval workflows appear in about 93 of our customer discussions at Tallyfy, and these documents are far more important than most people realize.
+Whether you deal with them on a daily basis or it is just a phrase you have heard from time to time, how much you might know will vary but there is still lots to learn about the purchase order process.

-They might seem like an extra level of bureaucracy that has been invented by someone obsessed with paperwork and fussy processes, but they play a hugely important role in how businesses operate and we’ll demonstrate why here, along with everything else you need to know.
+They might seem like an extra level of bureaucracy that has been invented by someone obsessed with paperwork and fussy processes, but they play a hugely important role in how businesses operate and we will demonstrate why here, along with everything else you need to know.

 A purchase order (PO) is a document issued by a buyer to the seller, providing the information about the details of the order.
-That is the quantity, type of product, prices, etc.
+That’s the quantity, type of product, prices, etc.

 You might be wondering, “what’s the difference between a purchase order and an invoice?
 It’s an easy misconception to have because they both involve a customer and a supplier arranging payment for products or services.